 Skip to main content

-Add an AWS role to begin using Bedrock models in Arize.
+Add an AWS Bedrock integration to use Bedrock-compatible models in Arize.

 Copy the necessary permissions policy

-Create a permission policy in your AWS account
+2. Create a permission policy in your AWS account:

 Create a new permissions policy

-Add the JSON from the Bedrock Integration form to your policy
+3. Add the JSON from the Bedrock Integration form to your policy:

 Add permissions JSON

-Create a role with the Permissions policy you just created
+4. Create a role with the Permissions policy you just created:

 Create a new IAM role

-Choose AWS account as the trusted entity type.
-If you set an external ID be sure to copy it and add it to the Bedrock integrations modal in Arize.
+5. Choose AWS account as the trusted entity type.
+If you set an external ID be sure to copy it and add it to the Bedrock integrations settings in Arize.

 Select AWS account as the trusted entity type